MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-databsases-overview.md

 ## Benefits

-By continuously monitoring database activities and providing real-time alerts, Defender for Databases helps ensure the security of your data.
-The solution is designed to be easy to use in order to help you manage and respond to multicloud security threats.
+Defender for Databases continuously monitors database activities and provides real-time alerts, helping ensure the security of your data.
+The solution is designed to be easy to use to help you manage and respond to multicloud security threats.

 ## Related content